-Taught elements, demonstrations and hands on practical tasks with tutor support.
+There will be taught elements, demonstrations and hands on practical tasks.

-This course will involve some personal study outside the class, including up-loading course work and project photography for on-line assessment and/ or feedback.
+This course will involve some personal study outside the class, including research.

 After Your Course